School Nutrition Services

 Juvenile Detention MealsBreakfast, lunch, and dinner for the children at the Juvenile Detention Center are prepared at Wellcome Middle School.
 These meals meet the nutritional requirements for the age group being served.

-East Carolina Dietetic InternshipDietetic interns from East Carolina University complete their food service management rotation working with the staff in the Child Nutrition Services.
+East Carolina Dietetic InternshipDietetic interns from East Carolina University complete their food service management rotation working with the staff in School Nutrition Services.
 Interns are given the opportunity to learn about and participate in the various activities taking place within the schools and programs in the organization.